 Clifford Swan Investment Counselors was named to the 2018 edition of the Financial Times Top 300 Registered Investment Advisers.
-The list recognizes top independent RIA firms from across the U.S. The FT 300 list is produced independently by the Financial Times in collaboration with Ignites Research, a subsidiary of the Financial Times.
+The now discontinued list recognized top independent RIA firms from across the U.S. The FT 300 list was produced independently by the Financial Times in collaboration with Ignites Research, a subsidiary of the Financial Times.
 RIA firms applied for consideration, having met a minimum set of criteria.
 Applicants were then graded on six factors: assets under management (AUM), AUM growth rate, years in existence, advanced industry credentials of the firm's advisers, online accessibility, and compliance records.
 There are no fees or other considerations required of RIAs that apply.

 Financial Advisor Magazine

-In Financial Advisor magazine’s fifteenth annual ranking of independent advisory firms, published in their August 2020 issue, Clifford Swan Investment Counselors was ranked as the 119th largest RIA in the nation and 16th largest in California.
+In Financial Advisor magazine’s sixteenth annual ranking of independent advisory firms, published in their July/August 2022 issue, Clifford Swan Investment Counselors was ranked as the 15th largest RIA in California.
 To be eligible for the ranking, firms must be independent registered investment advisers and file their own ADV statement with the SEC and provide financial planning and related services to individual clients.

 Financial Planning Magazine